qwe321qwe321qwe321/vid2gif-ffmpeg-gifski/README.md

 # vid2gif-ffmpeg-gifski
-Simple batch scripts for making high quality compressed gifs from videos on Windows.
+Simple batch scripts for making high-quality compressed gifs from videos on Windows based on FFmpeg and Gifski.

 # Installation